IdentityServer/Documentation/docs/ef/migrations.md

 Add-Migration -Name InitialCreate -ConfigurationTypeName Host.Migrations.OperationalConfiguration.Configuration -ConnectionStringName IdSvr3Config
 ```

+**Be sure to replace *Host* below with the namespace of the migrations that were created in the above steps!**

 And then the database can be created:
 ```
 Update-Database -ConfigurationTypeName Host.Migrations.ClientConfiguration.Configuration -ConnectionStringName IdSvr3Config